Using Courier Hub to oversee shipment of a 10-ft, 4000-lb sculpture across the US

 Maureen began the process by compiling a condition report for the object.
 The sculpture was in good overall condition, but a scattered lifting of paint was documented – the team would have to be extra vigilant when lifting it with the crane to avoid further damage.

-Preparing the sculpture for transportation, Maureen got to grips with one of Virtual Courier’s most important features: Transit Checks.
-Transit Checks can be added at every stage of an object’s journey, are visible to everyone in the Virtual Courier project group in a secure environment, and include GPS-tagged photo and video documentation.
+Preparing the sculpture for transportation, Maureen got to grips with one of Courier Hub’s most important features: Transit Checks.
+Transit Checks can be added at every stage of an object’s journey, are visible to everyone in the Courier Hub project group in a secure environment, and include GPS-tagged photo and video documentation.

 This permanent multimedia record of the object’s condition, before, during and after the move, would be invaluable should anything happen during the challenging transportation process.
 This condition record could be used as documentation in an insurance claim or important background for restoration work.